When LLMs Meet Cybersecurity: A Systematic Literature Review: RQ3: What are the challenge and further research for the application of LLMs in cybersecurity?

 \subsection{Further Research}

-Despite the significant research into LLMs within the domain of cybersecurity, the exploration and application of such models remain in their initial stages, presenting substantial potential for growth~\cite{dasilva2024survey,motlagh2024large}.
-The complexity of cybersecurity stems not only from the diversity of attack methods but also from the intricate nature of network environments, coupled with the need for a comprehensive application of various tools and strategies to achieve effective protection~\cite{azizi2023cybersecurity,mtsweni2018unified}.
-Facing these challenges necessitates AI systems with enhanced capabilities in planning, reasoning, tool use, memory, and so on.
-Consequently, the concept of the LLM Agent has emerged, garnering widespread attention among researchers.
+Despite the significant research into LLMs within the field of cybersecurity, the exploration and application of such models remain in their initial stages and have great potential for development~\cite{dasilva2024survey,motlagh2024large}.
+The complexity of cybersecurity stems not only from the diversity of attack methods but also from the intricate nature of network environments, which requires the integrated application of various tools and strategies to achieve effective protection~\cite{azizi2023cybersecurity,mtsweni2018unified}.
+Facing these challenges requires AI systems to have stronger capabilities in planning, reasoning, tool use, and memory. \textbf{Consequently, the concept of LLM Agent has emerged and attracted a lot of attention from researchers.}

-LLM Agent is "a system that can use an LLM to reason through a problem, create a plan to solve the problem, and execute the plan with the help of a set of tools"~\cite{nvidia23agent}.
+LLM Agent is ``a system that can use an LLM to reason through a problem, create a plan to solve the problem, and execute the plan with the help of a set of tools~\cite{nvidia23agent}.''
 By simulating complex network behaviors and attack patterns, and integrating advanced natural language processing capabilities, LLM agents introduce new perspectives and solutions to the field of cybersecurity~\cite{kaheh2023cyber,moskal2023llms,cui2024llmind,rigaki2023cage,fang2024llm,an2024nissist}.
-With ongoing technological advancements and deeper research, LLM agents are expected to play a pivotal role in the generation of defense strategies, threat detection, and the formulation of security policies, significantly enhancing the efficiency and intelligence level of cybersecurity defenses.
+With the continuous advancement of technology and in-depth research, LLM agents are expected to play a key role in defense strategy generation, threat detection, and security policy formulation, significantly improving the efficiency and intelligence level of cybersecurity defenses.